 - Westgate Gardens – once the splendid home and gardens of a notable Canterbury family.
 The area can be traced back to the Roman occupation of 2,000 years ago, and beyond.

 - Toddlers Cove – once Canterbury’s water park with swimming, paddling and boating pools and possibly the site of Roman occupation.
 It is now a starting – or finishing – point for the Great Stour Way, a three mile path for walkers and cyclists.

 - Tannery Field, a riverside meadow and woodland beside Rheims Way.

-- The wild, wooded Bingley Island where there is evidence that Stone Age men and women once walked.
+- Bingley Island Local Nature Reserve where there is evidence that Stone Age men and women once walked.

 Together these sites amount to 12 hectares of historic riverside parkland – enough space for about 15 football pitches.

 Between 2013-2018.
 A 5 year Heritage Lottery Fund (HLF) scheme led by Canterbury City Council.

 KSCP delivered the Community Development part of the HLF scheme.
 We employed a Project Officer, a role that became two part-time Project Officers during the course of the project.
 We had a budget of £250,000 of the total budget of £1 million pounds to deliver most of the Activity Plan within the Project.
 Here is some of the work completed:

 - Set up a series of events and conservation tasks prior to the start of the HLF project and helped to establish the Friends of Westgate Parks.